PROFILE

 Bangladeshis regard democracy as an important

-legacy of their bloody war for independence, and
+legacy of their bloody war for independence and

 vote in large numbers.
-However, the practice and
+However, democratic

-moderation in international forums, and it is
+a force for moderation in international forums,

-also a long-time leader in international
+and it is also a long-time leader in

-peacekeeping operations.
-Its activities
+international peacekeeping operations.
+Its

-in international organizations, with other
+activities in international organizations, with

-governments, and its regional partners to
+other governments, and its regional partners to

 promote human rights, democracy, and free

 markets are coordinated and high profile.
+In May

-Bangladesh lies at the strategic crossroads
+Bangladesh lies at the strategic crossroads of

-of South and Southeast Asia.
+South and Southeast Asia.
 Potential terrorist

 movements and activities in or through